Category Archives: Eswatini (Swaziland) Royals

 by Susan Flantzer © Unofficial Royalty 2020

 King Sobhuza II of Swaziland was the Paramount Chief and King of Swaziland, from 1899 – 1982, for 82 years and 254 days.
 Because Swaziland was a British protectorate from 1906 to 1968 and not a sovereign state, Sobhuza is not on the list of internationally recognized monarchs of a sovereign state.
-He was an internationally recognized monarch of a sovereign state for fourteen years, from when Swaziland was granted independence in1968 until his death in 1982.
+He was an internationally recognized monarch of a sovereign state for fourteen years, from when Swaziland was granted independence in 1968 until he died in 1982.
 However, he is number one on the list of longest reigning monarchs of dependent or constituent states.

 Sobhuza (also known as Nkhotfotjeni) was born on July 22, 1899, at Zombodze Royal Residence in Zombodze, Swaziland, the son of King Ngwane V of Swaziland and Labotsibeni Mdluli, also known as Gwamile.
 On December 10, 1899, King Ngwane V died, aged 23, during the sacred incwala ceremony.
 His death, speculated to be caused by poisoning, was not announced until the ceremony was over.
 In Swaziland, called Eswatini since 2018, there is no heir to the throne.
 A special traditional council called the Liqoqo decides which of the king’s wives shall be “Great Wife” and “Indlovukazi” (She-Elephant / Queen Mother).
 The son of this “Great Wife” will automatically become the next king.
 The council then chose Ngwane’s wife Labotsibeni Mdluli and their four-month-old son Sobhuza to be Queen Mother and King.
 Labotsibeni Mdluli also served as regent until her son came of age.

 Sobhuza was educated at the Swazi National School in Zombodze, Swaziland and the Lovedale Institution in the Eastern Cape, South Africa.
 In 1903, after the British victory in the Second Boer War, Swaziland became a British protectorate.
 Sobhuza’s title changed from King of Swaziland to Paramount Chief of the Swaziland Protectorate and would remain so until Swaziland received its independence from the United Kingdom.
-Sobhuza’s role during the period Swaziland was a British Protectorate was mostly ceremonial, but he still had major influence as a traditional head of the Swazi nation.
+Sobhuza had a mostly ceremonial role during the period Swaziland was a British Protectorate, but he still had major influence as a traditional head of the Swazi nation.

 Embed from Getty Images